paulkarpenko/us-code-ui/uscode/title-36-patriotic-and-national-observances-ceremonies-and-organizations/chapter-021-american-battle-monuments-commission.md

 (1) their actual expenses related to the work of the Commission;

-(2) when in a travel status outside the continental United States, a per diem at the rate authorized to be paid for members of the uniformed services under section 475 11 See References in Text note below. of title 37 instead of subsistence; and
+(2) when in a travel status outside the continental United States, a per diem at the rate authorized to be paid for members of the uniformed services under [section 405 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section405&num=0&edition=prelim) instead of subsistence; and

 (3) when in a travel status in the continental United States, a per diem at the rate authorized to be paid under sections 5702 and 5703 of title 5 instead of subsistence.